-- To continue to assess higher risk areas and ask suppliers their approach to Modern Slavery. - Further to The Code of Conduct for Suppliers and Subcontractors being incorporated in to our standard T&C's for procuring goods and services, when contracts are in preparation for renewal, we will incorporate 'Modern Slavery' in to NCG Contracts provisions. - We will continue to review Modern Slavery Statements for high spend supplies (e.g. when a company takeover occurs). - When Onboarding smaller SME's and VCS suppliers we will, where needed, guide them in understanding Modern Slavery by providing best practice guides and encouraging voluntary policies. - We will continue to be alert to new sourcing practices, post-Brexit and Covid-19, to ensure large suppliers continue to protect against Modern Slavery.
-We will seek help and guidance from Frameworks where required / needed. - We will ensue that 100% of NCG employees who have roles dealing with suppliers and recruitment, such as the Procurement Team and Category Managers, receive ongoing updates and notifications regarding business & human rights, and specifically modern slavery.
-This will enable us to review Best Practice approaches to Modern Slavery annually. - Wider training for general NCG staff on procurement and the prevention of Modern Slavery is available on the e-procurement training module but will also be included where possible on any wider induction for staff. - We will continue to review and consolidate suppliers on to Public Frameworks (where this makes best sense for NCG) in order to control risk and review approach annually.
+- To continue to assess higher risk areas and ask suppliers their approach to Modern Slavery. - Further to the Code of Conduct for Suppliers and Subcontractors being incorporated in to our standard T&C's for procuring goods and services, when contracts are in preparation for renewal, we will incorporate 'Modern Slavery' in to NCG Contracts provisions. - We will continue to review Modern Slavery Statements for high spend supplies (e.g. when a company takeover occurs). - When onboarding smaller SME's and VCS suppliers we will, where needed, guide them in understanding Modern Slavery by providing best practice guides and encouraging voluntary policies. - We will ensue that 100% of NCG employees who have roles dealing with suppliers and recruitment, such as the Procurement Team, receive ongoing updates and notifications regarding business & human rights, and specifically Modern Slavery.
+This will enable us to review best practice approaches to Modern Slavery annually.

-- We will continue to stop purchases from online suppliers for high risk items where the source of the item is unclear as although prices may be low, it does not provide adequate protection against modern slavery (e.g. Electronic Goods via third-party selling sites). - Apply due diligence to ensure business supply chains are slavery-free, and to protect against child labour, forced labour, human trafficking, gross human rights violations, or other health and safety risks to workers. - Adhere to and flow down any Procurement Policy Notes (PPN) to any NCG approved subcontractors within our supply chain, whereby NCG has applied PPN to the goods and services provided by the Supplier to NCG.
+- Wider training for general NCG staff on procurement and the prevention of Modern Slavery is available on the e-procurement training module but will also be included where possible on any wider induction for staff. - We will continue to review and consolidate suppliers on to public frameworks (where this makes best sense for NCG) in order to control risk and review approach annually. - We will continue to stop purchases from online suppliers for high-risk items where the source of the item is unclear as although prices may be low, it does not provide adequate protection against modern slavery (e.g. Electronic Goods via third-party selling sites). - Apply due diligence to ensure business supply chains are slavery-free, and to protect against child labour, forced labour, human trafficking, gross human rights violations, or other health and safety risks to workers. - Adhere to and flow down any Procurement Policy Notes (PPN) to any NCG approved subcontractors within our supply chain, whereby NCG has applied PPN to the goods and services provided by the Supplier to NCG.